SenseLogic/PENDOWN/README.md

 ## Server-side compiler

+Pendown documents can also be converted offline through a command line tool.

+It is available as a single file application implemented in the D language.

+It is only distributed in source code form, as compiling it is very simple actually.

 ### Installation

 Install the [DMD 2 compiler](https://dlang.org/download.html).

-Build the executable with the following command line :
+Then build the executable with the following command line :

 ```bash
 dmd -m64 pendown.d